Davidic-Core/hello-world/README.md

 3. Use a new branch for edits
 4. Open and merge a pull request
 5. Understand the basic GitHub workflow
+---

+## ✨ Next Steps
+After this project, we plan to:
+- Configure GitHub account email privacy & 2FA
+- Create real Davidic Core repositories
+- Set up GitHub Actions for automation

+---

+💡 _“Every expert was once a beginner — this is our beginning.”_